FBI documents reveal communication between Stone, Assange

 “If the US government moves on you I will bring down the entire house of cards,” Stone wrote, according to a transcript of the message cited in the search warrant affidavit.
 “With the trumped-up sexual assault charges dropped I don’t know of any crime you need to be pardoned for — best regards.
 R.”

-Stone was likely referring to a sexual assault investigation dropped weeks earlier by Swedish authorities.
-Assange, who at the time was holed up in the Ecuadorian embassy in London, was charged last year with a series of crimes by the U.S. Justice Department, including Espionage Act violations for directing former Army private Chelsea Manning in one of the largest compromises of classified information in U.S. history.
+Stone was likely referring to a sexual assault investigation dropped by Swedish authorities.
+Assange, who at the time was holed up in the Ecuadorian Embassy in London, was charged last year with a series of crimes by the U.S. Justice Department, including Espionage Act violations for allegedly directing former Army intelligence analyst Chelsea Manning in one of the largest compromises of classified information in U.S. history.

-Assange responded to Stone’s 2017 Twitter message by saying: “Between CIA and DoJ they’re doing quite a lot.
+According to the documents, Assange, who is imprisoned in London and is fighting his extradition to the United States, responded to Stone’s 2017 Twitter message by saying: “Between CIA and DoJ they’re doing quite a lot.
 On the DoJ side that’s coming most strongly from those obsessed with taking down Trump trying to squeeze us into a deal.”

-Stone replied that he was doing everything possible to “address the issues at the highest levels of Government.”
+Stone replied that he was doing everything possible to “address the issues at the highest level of Government.”

-The records make clear the Trump campaign’s curiosity about what information WikiLeaks was going to make public.
+The records illustrate the Trump campaign’s curiosity about what information WikiLeaks was going to make public.
 Former White House adviser Steve Bannon told Mueller’s team under questioning that he had asked Stone about WikiLeaks because he had heard that Stone had a channel to Assange, and he was hoping for more releases of damaging information.

+Mueller’s investigation identified significant contact during the 2016 campaign between Trump associates and Russians, but did not allege a criminal conspiracy to tip the outcome of the presidential election.

 In a statement Tuesday, Stone acknowledged that the search warrant affidavits contain private communication, but insisted that they “prove no crimes.”